mattyv/FlashRadixTree/README.md

 ## Overview
 It's hard to beat STL's' unordered_map for raw speed.
 Especially lookup speed.
-But if you need ordered traversal then you lose the abilty to hash and the penalty can be high.
-Typically the AVL tree implementation tries to balance, but its trying to optimised against the average case.
+But if you need ordered traversal then you lose the ability to hash and the penalty can be high.
+Typically the AVL tree implementation tries to balance, but it's trying to optimised against the average case.
 In the case of calling find() over a key set with non uniform distribution your average AVL tree is not optimised for this.

-This project explores some ideas i've had regarding alternate data stuctures to the unorderd_map and map, and aiming the exploration to key sets with a non uniform distributin and key sets with large number of characters and/or common prefix's.
+This project explores some ideas i've had regarding alternate data structures to the unorderd_map and map, and aiming the exploration to key sets with a non uniform distribution and key sets with common prefix's.
 Example of these can be found in many places.

 ### What is a Radix tree?
 Its a compressed form of a Trie.
 A Trie is a tree of nodes, where each node is a character.
 The root node is a null character, and each node has a list of children, each child is a character.

 How does a Radix tree differ from a Trie?
-A Radix tree is a prefix flavor of a Trie.
+A Radix tree is a prefix flavour of a Trie.
 It compresses the trie by merging nodes with a single child to form strings of prefixes.

-Below is an exampe of a Trie containing the words "go" "google" "goggles", "hell", "hellow" "hollow".
+Below is an example of a Trie containing the words "go" "google" "goggles", "hell", "hellow" "hollow".

 ```
 Root